Dentist-Approved

 Right after your appointment:

-Thanks to the dental-grade materials I use, your gems are fully set by the time you leave.
-You can eat, drink, brush, and floss like normal, no special rules or restrictions necessary.
+Thanks to the dental-grade materials I use, your gems are fully set by the time you leave the appointment.
+You can eat, drink, brush, and floss like normal, there's no special rules or restrictions.

 Daily care: